informatics-isi-edu/hatrac/REST-API.md

 ### Object Retrieval

-The GET operation is used to retrieve the current version of an object
+The GET operation is used to retrieve the current version of an object:

     GET /namespace_path/object_name
     Host: authority_name